Electoral history of Kamala Harris: Democratic primary

-In January 2019, Harris announced her presidential bid; she was one of the first Democrats to launch their campaign.
-A total of 29 major candidates declared their candidacies for the primaries, the largest field of presidential candidates for any American political party since 1972.
-On December 3, Harris dropped out of the race citing a lack of funding.
-Despite dropping out, she still appeared on primary ballot in New Hampshire, where she received 129 votes, and Arkansas, where she received 715 votes, receiving a total of 844 votes.
-On March 8, 2020, Harris endorsed former Vice President Joe Biden's presidential bid, with Biden eventually becoming the presumptive nominee.
+In January 2019, Harris announced her presidential bid; she was one of the first Democrats to launch a campaign.
+A total of 29 major candidates entered the primaries, the largest field of presidential candidates for any American political party since 1972.
+On December 3, Harris dropped out of the race, citing a lack of funding.
+Despite dropping out, she still appeared on the primary ballot in New Hampshire, where she received 129 votes, and Arkansas, where she received 715 votes, receiving a total of 844 votes.
+On March 8, 2020, Harris endorsed former Vice President Joe Biden's presidential bid.

 Nomination

 During the Democratic primary, Biden pledged to select a woman to be his running mate.
 After his victory, Harris, fellow Senators and 2020 Democratic presidential candidates Amy Klobuchar of Minnesota and Elizabeth Warren of Massachusetts, and activist Stacey Abrams were seen as the most likely candidates, with Harris and Warren as the favorites.
 On August 11, 2020, Biden announced he had selected Harris as his running mate.
-She became the third woman, after Geraldine Ferraro in 1984 and Sarah Palin in 2008, and the first person of color to be a major party vice presidential nominee.
+She became the third woman, after Geraldine Ferraro in 1984 and Sarah Palin in 2008, and the first person of color to be a major party vice-presidential nominee.